ericvw/qmk_firmware/keyboards/massdrop/alt/keymaps/ericvw/readme.md

 * Set startup LED lighting to a hue step below `HSV_BLUE` that pulses upon key press.
 * Enable WASD arrow keys in the function layer and move RGB mode and values as Vim `hjkl` keys.
   `jk` are for RGB value and `hl` are for RGB mode.
+* Add a standard Windows OS base layer for Renee.